-The deployment of this standardized common set of Requirements Management is intended to encourage and facilitate international space cooperation.
+The deployment of this standardized common set of requirements management is intended to encourage and facilitate international space cooperation.

-Annex A of this International Standard gives the general template for a Requirements Management plan.
+Annex A gives the general template for a requirements management plan.

 this document is a preview demension of the document is a preview demension of the document oc